 A pension paid to a nonresident alien as a result of services performed by the alien in the United States is treated as income effectively connected with a U.S. trade or business.
 This income is generally subject to graduated withholding.
-See Publication 15-A, Employer's Supplemental Tax Guide, for information on these rules.
+See Publication 15-A for information on these rules.